-Rail strikes: Portsmouth fans help wheelchair user get taxi to match
+Rail strikes: Portsmouth FC wheelchair user thanks fans who got him to match

 He added he had looked at a possible bus service as an alternative but discovered "that doesn't stop anywhere near the ground and my chair wouldn't have been able to get me that far".

-After posting a message on Twitter seeking advice, because his mobility is limited and he cannot get out of his chair, it was suggested he set up a crowdfunder.
+After posting a message on Twitter seeking advice, because his mobility is limited and he cannot get out of his chair, it was suggested he set up a fundraising page.

-He said he was "speechless" when the donations came in, adding: "I've got a taxi booked that will get me to Fratton Park, I just need to call a company afterwards which will then get me home.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.